underdogio/redux-rest-data/README.md

 ### Fetching items

 You can fetch a list of items with the `fetchItems()` action creator.
-Fetching items will populate the store with data retrieved from the API, and update any existing items that are already in the store.
+Fetching items will populate the store with data retrieved from the API, and update any items that are already in the store.

 ```typescript
 // A Promise is returned after dispatching the action, so you can wait for the response if you want.